 Follow these tips for a stress-free experience with command hooks:

 - The hooks are safe to use on painted walls, wood or concrete; also on tile, metal or other smooth surface; you cannot use them on wallpaper, brick or textile.

 - Clean the surface with rubbing alcohol; don't use household cleaner or water.

 - Look at your hook type; some are just one piece, others consist of two pieces.
 The steps for attaching them to the wall differ slightly for these two types (see video below).

 - Wait for one hour before mounting the garland on the hooks.

 - When removing the hooks, gently stretch the strip down until it comes off.
 Never pull away from the wall!

-as it's practically invisible.
+is great as it's practically invisible.

 If you created the garland with the help of a balloon decorating strip